obabawale/ryffable-backend-challenge/README.md

 You will need to use the following technologies for the project:

 ## Task
-- Create a test api endpoint using DRF with the following model parameters: name, place, animal, food, things
+- Create a model, admin and endpoints using DRF with the following model parameters: name, place, animal, food, things You can call the model whatever you think is appropriate.
-- Create a data source in an excel file with the above parameters and Populate it with data in alphabetical order from A to Z.
+- Create a data source in a csv file with the above parameters and Populate it with data in alphabetical order from A to Z.
 - Write a function that writes all the data from csv file into the db.
 - Add full endpoints for POST, GET, PUT, PATCH, and DELETE.
 - Add paginations, filtering and sorting in aphabetical order based on name, animal and things.